R-Jassasi/CCTP25_FINAL_SUBMISSION/README.md

 ----------------------------------------

-2- Plugins that need to be installed before running the project:
+2- Plugins that need to be installed in Unreal Engine before running the project:

 a- MetaHuman Plugin: https://dev.epicgames.com/documentation/en-us/metahuman/metahuman-for-unreal-engine